jonathancraddock/Useful-Snippets/README.md

 ```
 ^- *in this example, list only the ciphers available if TLS1.2 is negotiated.*

-For an A+ rating on the https://globalsign.ssllabs.com/ SSL checker, using only TLS v1.2 and with no "weak" cipher suites, I found I could enable:
+For an A+ rating (at the time of writing) on the https://globalsign.ssllabs.com/ SSL checker, using only TLS v1.2 and with no "weak" cipher suites, I found I could enable:

 * ECDHE-ECDSA-AES256-GCM-SHA384:
 * ECDHE-RSA-AES256-GCM-SHA384: